 The information that follows provides a general idea of some of the scholarships and awards one might be able to obtain.
 The scholarshipsand awards may vary significantly from one year to another.
 Students must contact the specific college or university they are considering attending to determine the kinds of scholarships or awards for which they might qualify.

-- Alberta College of Art and Design - The college has awards, prizes, and endowed scholarships for students in their first, second and third years of study.
-The scholarships are for $500 per semester tuition credit.
+- Alberta College of Art and Design - The college has awards, prizes, and endowed scholarships for students.
+The scholarships are for $500 tuition credit and there are awards for specific art media.
 Interested students are encouraged to visit the Alberta College of Art and Design website for more information.

 - Athabasca University - The awards and scholarships include scholarships in numerous academic disciplines of up to $1000 as well as community and university leadership scholarships, First People's technology bursaries, and access bursaries for students with disabilities.

 - Canadian University College - Various scholarships or discounts include scholarships for students who work for the college during the summer, summer ministry or community service scholarships, student missionary scholarships, family and distance discounts, second degree discounts, awards for high school marks or leadership, presidential awards of up to $5000, and scholarships and awards for specific academic disciplines.

 - Concordia University College - Concordia University College has a variety of awards and scholarships including academic achievement scholarships, athletic awards, entrance scholarships, guild and alumni scholarships, students' association scholarships, various missionary league scholarships, Don Mazankowski scholarship, Royal Bank scholarship, and numerous memorial scholarships.
 The awards and scholarships range from about $250 to $2000.
 The president's scholarship is up to $15 000 and the dean's scholarship is up to $5000.
 Entrance scholarships, based on academic standing in Grade 12 courses, range from $1000 to $2000.